-7.3.5.1 Characteristics of Steam Trap Failure (Gorelik and Bandes 2001)
+9.3.5.1 Characteristics of Steam Trap Failure (Gorelik and Bandes 2001)

-• Mechanical Steam Trap (Inverted Bucket Steam Trap) - Inverted bucket traps have a "bucket" that rises or falls as steam and/or condensate enters the trap body.
-When steam is in the body, the budget rises also a value of a bucket rises closing a valve.
+- Mechanical Steam Trap (Inverted Bucket Steam Trap) Inverted bucket traps have a "bucket" that rises or falls as steam and/or condensate enters the trap body.
+When steam is in the body, the - bucket rises closing a valve.
 As condensate enters, the bucket sinks down, opening a valve and allowing the condensate to drain.
 Inverted bucket traps are ideally suited for water-hammer conditions but may be subject to freezing in low temperature climates if not insulated.
 Usually, when this trap fails, it fails open.
 Either the bucket loses its prime and sinks or impurities in the system may prevent the valve from closing.